SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 4. Very high flexibility
 5. Minimal planning and preparation overhead

-This is my very favorite of all the Agile frameworks, since it empowers us to manage projects without a ton of ceremony, and allows us to quickly adapt to new ideas and changing scenarios without expensive rippling effects.
+This is my very favorite of all the Agile frameworks because it empowers us to manage projects without a ton of ceremony, and allows us to quickly adapt to new ideas and changing scenarios without expensive rippling effects.

 Whenever I manage a project, using a pure Kanban flow is my go-to.
 It's the fastest to set up.
-It's easy to teach people, and puts the focus on delivering the project, which is what project management is all about.
+It's easy to teach people, and it puts the focus on delivering the project, which is what project management is all about.

 The Kanban methodology is about managing the process workflow through visualizing tasks and ensuring that tasks are fully completed from start to finish, with the whole team focusing on observing and improving that task flow.